markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 We will also recap on text editors and IDEs and show you which one we will use throughout the course.

 Then we will wrap up with resources and guidance for engineering and Python best practices.

-Make sure you don't miss this section in section 6.
+Make sure you don't miss this section.

+## Section 6: Machine Learning Pipeline Application

+ in section 6.

 We will continue building on from Section 4 where we wrote the code for deployment.